ginnk18/Force_of_Nature_Mission_Control/README.md

 # Force of Nature Mission Control

-This README would normally document whatever steps are necessary to get the application up and running.
+Ruby on Rails backend, this volunnter management/calandar app connects to Google calandar API to simultaneously create events on the internal datbase calandar and on google calandar.

-Things you may want to cover:
+## Getting it in

-* Ruby version
+Clone this project and bundle

-* System dependencies
+## Database creation

-* Configuration
+rails db:create

-* Database creation
+## Database initialization

-* Database initialization
+rails db:migrate

-* How to run the test suite
+rails db:seed

-* Services (job queues, cache servers, search engines, etc.)
+## How to run the test suite

-* Deployment instructions
+There is none :-P

-* ...
+rails s and have a click around!